arpitbbhayani/articles/blogs/idf.md

  - N -> documents in the corpus,
  - term ti occurs in ni of them

-The original measure, suggested in the paper, was an integer approximation to this formula, and the logarithm was specifically to the base 2.
-However, as will be seen below,the base of the logarithm is not in general important.
+The plot of the IDF curve for above function vs document frequency shows the decay in weight as the document frequency increases.
+It is bounded by .... and reaches minimum at _-----.

 # IDF's connection with probability
 Probability that a document of the corpus contains the term ti is given by DTi/N where

 PROBABILITY FORMULA

-The fraction inside the logarithm in the common IDF function is inverse of the above probaility fraction and this helps us define IDF as a probability.
-And this heuristic beautifully binds with Probability and helps us redefine IDF in terms of the probability, andregard the observed IDF as an estimate of the true IDF.
-(Robertson, 1972)
+The fraction inside the logarithm in IDF function is oddly similar to the above probability estimation function.
+Observing closely we see that the fraction inside the logarithm is inverse of the probability defined above and hence we could redefine IDF using this probability (Robertson, 1972) as

+IDF AS PROBABILITY

 # IDF of multiple terms
 What would be the IDF of t1 and t2?